glesica/sundial/README.md

 }
 ```

+**Note:** I haven't fully implemented the format below yet.
+Take
+a look at `testtab.json` for an example of how it works right now.

 The format for a schedule is `YYYY-MM-DD HH:MM`.
 Any of the fields
 may be replaced with a wildcard `*` to indicate that all values of
 the field should always be considered a match for the current